0 Comment

 Determine What Systems Are Required

-The freedom to use social media also makes it possible for employees to download malicious content from social media platforms.
+The freedom to use social media also allows employees to download malicious content from these platforms.

 This increases the possibility of a virus or malware attack on the laptops and computers as well as the corporate systems through the internal corporate network.